IndraGunawan/symfony-docs/components/console/helpers/questionhelper.rst

 Setting a Timeout for User Input
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. versionadded:: 7.4

-    The timeout functionality for questions was introduced in Symfony 7.4.
+Sometimes, commands can hang if a user takes too long to respond.
+For example,
+if interactive questions are used inside an open database transaction, a delayed
+response could leave the transaction open for too long.

-You can set a maximum time limit for user input by using the
+You can prevent this by setting a maximum time limit for input using the
 :method:`Symfony\\Component\\Console\\Question\\Question::setTimeout` method.
 If the user doesn't respond within the specified timeout, a
 :class:`Symfony\\Component\\Console\\Exception\\MissingInputException` will be thrown::